khajdari/WhoopsPay/replit.md

 ## Overview

-WhoopsPay is an educational cybersecurity training platform that simulates a comprehensive financial payment system while intentionally implementing security vulnerabilities from the OWASP Top 10 and API Security Top 10.
-The application combines interactive security learning with intelligent transaction processing in a realistic financial application context.
+WhoopsPay is an educational cybersecurity training platform that simulates a comprehensive financial payment system while intentionally implementing security vulnerabilities from the OWASP Top 10 and OWASP API Security Top 10.
 The platform is designed for security professionals, developers, students, and penetration testers to learn about web application vulnerabilities, secure coding practices, and vulnerability assessment in a controlled environment.
-It features both a React frontend and Express.js backend with extensive MVC architecture, plus integration with OWASP Juice Shop for expanded security training scenarios.

-## Recent Changes

-**August 31, 2025**: Implemented comprehensive Secure SDLC (Software Development Lifecycle) pipeline with 4-phase security analysis:
-- **Phase 1**: ESLint Security Linting with 3 enterprise-grade security plugins
-- **Phase 2**: Snyk Code SAST with maximum depth analysis (40+ vulnerabilities detected)
-- **Phase 3**: Snyk SCA with comprehensive dependency scanning (115+ dependencies analyzed)
-- **Phase 4**: OWASP ZAP DAST with dynamic penetration testing
-- **Integration**: Automated GitHub Issues, semantic versioning, and Docker Hub deployment

-**⚠️ WARNING: This application contains intentional security vulnerabilities for educational purposes.
-NEVER use this code in production environments!**
+The application includes a comprehensive Secure Software Development Lifecycle (SSDLC) pipeline with 4-phase security analysis: ESLint Security Linting, Snyk Code SAST, Snyk SCA dependency scanning, and OWASP ZAP DAST penetration testing.
+All security reports are automatically generated and stored as GitHub Actions artifacts.

 ## User Preferences